artsy/artsy.github.io/_posts/2019-09-30-team-working-agreements.md

 The downside of this practice was that it made teams feel short-lived, impermanent, and unstable.
 Some teams were hit harder than others - they'd see their team completely turn over every quarter.
-This was felt most strongly by our product managers who would take the time to learn the skills and strengths of each engineer on their team over the course of a quarter, just to have to start the process all over again, making it difficult to plan projects set goals for the following quarter.
+This was felt most strongly by our product managers who would take the time to learn the skills and strengths of each engineer on their team over the course of a quarter, just to have to start the process all over again, making it difficult to plan projects or set goals for the following quarter.

 To address these challenges, PDDE decided to set the expectation that engineers would stay on the same team each quarter, with the option to request a team change, when necessary, to fill a skill, capacity, or growth need elsewhere.
 This effectively ended the practice of shuffling teams every quarter.
 It was too much change, too often.

-As a result, our teams feel more stable and long-living.
+As a result, our teams feel more stable and long-lived.
 We're able to build deeper team identity.
 We've found one tool particularly helpful in finding and building team identity: Team working agreements.

 ## How did team working agreements come about at Artsy?